Is a VPN legal in Vietnam? Here's what's actually restricted, what isn't, and how to set up a VPN before you land in Da Nang.

 Can I get in trouble for using a VPN in Vietnam?
 No. Personal VPN use is legal in Vietnam.
 The usual caveat applies everywhere: don't use a VPN as cover for anything illegal.

 Do I need a VPN just for a short vacation, or only for long stays?
-Even a short trip benefits — you'll likely use public wifi, want a blocked news site, or hit a payment page that flags your IP.
+Even a short trip benefits — you'll likely use public wifi, want a site that's hard to reach locally, or hit a payment page that flags your IP.
 Long-stayers and digital nomads get more day-to-day value simply because they're online more.

-You don't need a VPN because Vietnam's internet is locked down — most of what you use daily works fine without one.
-You'll want it for the narrower, real reasons: reaching a blocked news site like BBC, getting past a payment page that's flagged your Vietnamese IP, and protecting yourself on public wifi.
+You don't need a VPN for most of daily life in Vietnam — the vast majority of what you use every day works fine without one.
+You'll want it for the narrower, real reasons: reaching a handful of restricted sites, getting past a payment page that's flagged your Vietnamese IP, and protecting yourself on public wifi.
 Set it up and log in before you leave home, pick a reputable paid provider with a nearby server, and you'll barely notice it running in the background.

 One local roundup a month — new guides, festival dates and where to eat.
 No spam.